nickthecoder/tedi/README.md

 ## Planned additional features

-- Add support for syntax highlighting
-- Highlight all search matches
 - Optimise for large documents.
 TextArea (on which this is based), is not efficient at all.
 See below.